Chinese Cabbage Salad (Sesame Dressing & Crunch)

 Critical Timing and Temperature Guide

-Toasting Nuts and Seeds: Toast for 3-5 minutes over medium heat until golden brown.
-Avoid high heat to prevent burning.
+Toasting Nuts and Seeds: Toast over medium heat for 3-4 minutes, until golden and fragrant.
+Stir constantly to prevent burning.

 Pro Tips for Chinese Cabbage Salad

-Ingredient Selection: Choose fresh, crisp Chinese cabbage and high-quality sesame oil for the best flavor and texture.
+Ingredient Selection: Choose fresh, firm napa cabbage with vibrant green leaves for the best texture and flavor.

-Restaurant-Quality Finishing Touches: Garnish with finely chopped cilantro for a burst of color and flavor.
+Restaurant-Quality Finishing Touches: Garnish with freshly chopped cilantro or mint for a burst of freshness and color.

 Troubleshooting Common Issues